misterseyiayeni/onlineboutique-infra/README.md

   }
 }

-Enter this to create a key for postgres
+Enter this to create a key for "postgres":

 aws ec2 create-key-pair --key-name postgreskey --query "KeyMaterial" --output text > postgreskey.pem